From Canva to Affinity: Why This Design Tool Acquisition Sparked User Backlash and Created New Opportunities

 This acquisition drama had an unexpected side effect: it awakened interest in independent software.

-On Reddit and design forums, I am seeing more people asking: What else is there besides Adobe and Canva?
+On Reddit and design forums, I am seeing more people asking: "What else is there besides Adobe and Canva?"
 They are not just looking for alternatives - they are looking for a different software philosophy.
+One where big companies do not control them, rules do not suddenly change, and their work is not used to train AI.

 The open source community has answers ready.

 Inkscape is the open source alternative to Illustrator.
 Scribus corresponds to InDesign.
 While they may not be as polished as commercial software in certain details, they have one huge advantage: you have complete control.
+No company can suddenly change the rules on you.

 There is another trend worth watching: vertical micro-SaaS tools.
 Instead of using one all-in-one suite for everything, use multiple specialized tools for their respective strengths.
+Need a logo?
+Use a dedicated AI logo generator.
+Photo enhancement?
+Use a specialized image enhancer.
+Background removal?
+Use a dedicated background remover.

 This is where tools like RLU.AI find their opportunity.
 We do not need to become the next Photoshop - we just need to do one thing exceptionally well.
+Users no longer want "big and comprehensive" solutions.
+They want "small and specialized" professional tools.

 How Should Users Choose?